 Cons: Heavy, overhead strut is difficult to clip in, little room in foot of tent

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Marmot Nitro 2P earned the lowest overall score of the products we tested for the Ultralight Shelter Review.
 It is the heaviest product we include in this category, and we found the combo of dedicated aluminum poles and one trekking pole support awkward to set up.
 If you're looking for a higher performing tent, we recommend also visiting our Best Backpacking Tent review where we evaluate many two-person dedicated-pole tents.

-With 29 sq ft of floor space, and a 6.5 sq ft vestibule, the Nitro 2P is very similar in footprint size to most lightweight, front entry double-wall tents.
+With 29 sq ft of floor space and a 6.5 sq ft vestibule, the Nitro 2P is very similar in footprint size to most lightweight, front entry double-wall tents.
 What distinguishes it is the very tall peak height at the door; most folks will have nearly a foot of overhead room sitting just inside the door.
 But, overall, this tent fails to deliver on interior space.

 Ease of Set-up

-Retailing at $329, and often on sale, this is a budget oriented lightweight tent.
+Retailing at $329, and often on sale, this is a budget-oriented lightweight tent.
 At this price, we feel there are better values out there.
 In this price range, we found The North Face O2 a lighter and better option all around.

 — Brandon Lampley